 - Now, you have a substitute for cake flour.

-Pastry flour has an even lower protein content than cake flour - about 8%.
-It's often recommended when you want to bake goods that are tender, crumbly and flaky, such as pie crusts, biscuits, and scones.
+Pastry flour has an even lower protein content than cake flour – about 8%.
+It’s often recommended when you want to bake tender, crumbly, and flaky goods, such as pie crusts, biscuits, and scones.
 So to make your own pastry flour

 Kneading the dough well is what creates a network of gluten strand that traps air.
 This, when baked, gives us that light and airy bread.